alama09x/dotfiles/README.md

 # dotfiles
-This is a GitHub repository of important dotfiles, some of which being of incredible annoyance to replicate!
+These are my dotfiles.
+Feel free to copy whatever you want.

 # What is a dotfile?
-Put simply, a "dotfile" is a file, usually a configuration file, starting with a dot (.).
-Repositories like these are created to prevent the hassle of having to rewrite long configuration files when switching machines or distributions.
+A dotfile is a local configuration file.
+The name "dotfile" is derived from the majority of dotfiles being prefixed with a period.
+Dotfile repositories, such as this one, are created to lessen the hassle of rewriting tens or even hundreds of dotfiles, just to switch machines.